miyakawataku/fluent-plugin-sensu/README.md

 1. The field specified by `check_source_field` option, if present and valid (highest priority)
-  * The valid values are strings composed of ASCII alphanumerics, a period, and a hyphen.
 2. or `check_source` option
-  * The valid values are same as above.
 3. or N/A (lowest priority)
   * It means the host of sensu-client is considered as the check source.